nkowaokwu/igbo-api-admin/README.md

-# Igbo API Editor Platform
+# Nkọwa okwu Data Platform

-The Igbo API Editor Platform is the admin platform used by our Igbo lexicographers to directly input word and example data into the [Igbo API](https://igboapi.com)
+The Nkọwa okwu Data Platform is the admin platform used by our Igbo lexicographers to directly input word and example data into the [Igbo API](https://igboapi.com)

 ![](./docs/igbo_api_editor_platform.png)